jf647/chef-gen-flavors/README.md

 rules](https://github.com/TwP/little-plugger/blob/little-plugger-1.1.2/lib/little-plugger.rb#L13-25).

-The plugin must define a class inside the naming hierarchy `ChefDK::Template::`.
+The plugin must define a class inside the naming hierarchy `ChefGen::Flavor::`.
 The class name should be the filename converted to CamelCase (e.g. `foo_bar.rb` = `FooBar`)

 The name of the module must not be in all caps, as little-plugger ignores